Guilherme-Ciano/Projeto-randomizedAPI/readme.md

     npm run dev
 ```

 ## All the images have their on rights.
-I dont onw any of this images.
+I dont own any of this images.
 If you want to use them commercially, contact the real authors.